NC Space Grant/NC Sea Grant Graduate Research Fellowship Program

 Interested students must complete an online application.
 Please read all program guidelines including applicant eligibility and reporting requirements before submitting your application.
 The application must be submitted online and all information must be complete or the application will not be reviewed.
 The key components of the application are discussed in more detail below.

-The selection committee will be made up of university faculty in a variety of disciplines.
+The selection committee will be made up of university faculty in a variety of disciplines, Space Grant and Sea Grant staff, and other relevant experts.
 Applicants should present their research project in a way that will be understandable to a range of readers.

 The Graduate Research Fellow must: